 Our origins date back to 1987, when photographer and entrepreneur Lino Manfrotto realized that New York retailers were using Autopole in their window displays and store interiors.
 Soon thereafter, to clearly differentiate itself from the original photographic business, ALU opened its first showroom in New York.

-Today, Autopole sports its true timelessness as the ALU SHOP offers a selected range of modular fixtures and sanitizing stations with a simple and minimal design.
+Today, Autopole sports its true timelessness as the SHOP ALU offers a selected range of modular fixtures and sanitizing stations with a simple and minimal design.
 To explore the whole ALU catalogue and to know more about the company's offer, go to ALU.COM.

 MoMA chose Autopole and Super Clamp